 Thanks to Ada from Sight See and Sushi

 Sanrio Puroland is also very baby friendly.
 There are nursing facilities on the basement floor, and diaper changing rooms are in most bathrooms, which makes things a bit easier.
-Unfortunately, strollers are not allowed inside, so you’ll need to leave it at the information centre on the 1st floor.
+Unfortunately, strollers are not allowed inside, so you’ll need to leave them at the information centre on the 1st floor.
 So, a baby carrier is highly recommended.
-My daughter was only 9 months when we went, and we didn’t bring our carrier which was a big mistake, and the price we paid for not doing our research!

-Dubbed as “the happiest place on earth,” Tokyo Disneyland is a must-visit when traveling to Japan’s capital city.
+Of course one of the top 10 things to do in Japan with kids would be a day at Disneyland!
+Dubbed as “the happiest place on earth,” Tokyo Disneyland is a must-visit when travelling to Japan’s capital city.
 This 115-acre (47 ha) theme park is located at the Tokyo Disney Resort in Urayasu, Chiba Prefecture.
-It was opened in 1983, as the first Disney theme park outside of the United States.
+It was opened in 1983 as the first Disney theme park outside of the United States.

 How to get to Tokyo Disneyland?
 You can easily reach it by taking the train to Maihama Station.